MinhyukPark/Computers-Education-Research/docs/README.md

 ## Style Guide
 A lot has changed since I first started this project.

 Currently I am exposing all the common functions and constants I need  through common.js.
-To see how to use the common module, refer to the way [last\_active.js](../node_scripts/last_active.js) interacts with [common.js](../node_scripts/common.js) and [constants.js](../node_scripts/constants.js).
+To see how to use the common module, there's a skeleton file [skeleton.js](../node_scripts/skeletor.js).

 ## Files
-attendance.py
+\[insert\_word\].py
-- reads an input file of alternating rows of number data and plots them on a 2d plane
+- reads an input file and visualizes them
+- the python files are not very polished and they are nothing more than quick scripts to make calls to matplotib.

 attendance.js
-- prints numbers to stdout in alternating rows of whatever the user decided to query such as parsing quizzes 9 through 12 of only beginners in the class.
+- Finding any kind of significance between class attendance and other class metric

+available\_points.js
+- Available points for each student vs class total

+common.js
+- Common function

+constants.js
+- Common constants - to be called through the common module

 drop.js
-- performs k means analysis of students to determine the likelihood a student will drop the course
+- Performs k means analysis of students to determine the likelihood a student will drop the course

+example.js
+- example javascript file

+last\_active.js
+- Outputting the last day on which a student was active

 ppm.js
-- calculates the amount of points a student earned in a given amount of time on a specified assignment, split up by intervals of minutes, five minutes, or other values.
+- Calculates the amount of points a student earned in a given amount of time on a specified assignment, split up by intervals of minutes, five minutes, or other values.

 ppm\_local.js
 - heavily optimized version of ppm.js